 We are actively pursuing an in-house discovery program to sustain our pipeline with future product candidates.
 The aim of this program is the development of novel pleuromutilins with enhanced affinity for the bacterial ribosome directed at increasing the antimicrobial potency and broadening the spectrum of activity to include rare strains with known mechanisms of resistance to the pleuromutilin class (e.g. cfr or Vga mutants).
 We believe next generation pleuromutlins have the potential to exhibit improved antibacterial activity and a pharmacokinetic profile that may make them well suited for the treatment of respiratory tract infections, acute/complicated bacterial skin infections, sexually transmitted infections and biothreat organisms.

-Based on our estimates regarding patient enrollment, we expect to have top-line data available for both trials in the second half of 2017.
-If the results of these trials are favorable, including achievement of the primary efficacy endpoints of the trials, we expect to submit applications for marketing approval for lefamulin for the treatment of CABP in both the United States and Europe in 2018.
+We reported positive top-line efficacy and favorable tolerability data from the LEAP 1 Phase 3 trial in September of 2017.
+Additionally, based on current projections, we continue to expect to complete patient enrollment for LEAP 2 in the fourth quarter of 2017 and anticipate receiving top-line data for LEAP 2 in the spring of 2018.
+If the results of these trials are favorable, including achievement of the primary efficacy endpoints of the trials, we expect to submit applications for marketing approval for lefamulin for the treatment of CABP in the United States in the second half of 2018.

-As of April 1, 2016, Nabriva employed 52 employees at its headquarters in Vienna, Austria, and its office in King of Prussia, Pennsylvania, United States.
+As of July 15, 2017 Nabriva employed 66 employees at its headquarters in Dublin, Ireland and at its locations in Vienna, Austria and King of Prussia, Pennsylvania, United States.